 If divorce is against a couple's religious beliefs, a legal separation can allow them to live separately and not jeopardize their values.

 If you are moving out, be sure your name is removed from any rental leases.
 If your spouse doesn’t pay the rent, you don’t want to be held accountable.
-When you move out, have your mail forward to your new address or post office box.
+When you move out, have your mail forwarded to your new address or post office box.

-When it comes to finances, be sure to keep a copy of all addresses, phone numbers, and account information on mortgages, bank accounts, and credit accounts.
+Keep a copy of all addresses, phone numbers, and account information on mortgages, bank accounts, and credit accounts.
 Have your name removed from any accounts that you no longer want to be responsible for.